 If stones are to be set on the piece, the artist builds a silver bezel to hold the stone and then solders it to the piece of jewelry.
 Sawdust is put in the bottom of the bezel to cushion the stone and the bezel is tightened.
 The piece is then polished to the shine the artist likes.

 Wilson Begay of Gallup is the acknowledged master of the art of sandcast jewelry.
 Luke Begay, Wilson's grandfather, demonstrated this skill to John Adair in the early 1930's when Adair was conducting a survey of native silversmiths of the Smithsonian.
 Luke taught the skill to Wilson as a young man.
 Today, in his 60's, Wilson continues to make sandcast jewelry in his Gallup home.
 His wife, Carol, chooses the stones to be used and sets them in bezels.
-Both of their daughters, Nichole and Bonnie, are continuing the family tradition.
+The Begays have three daughters, Nichole, Yvonne and Bonnie, are continuing the family tradition.

 Wilson's stamped signature is a flat brimmed Navajo hat with his initials under it.
 His signature is one of the most recognized in Indian jewelry.
 His work has won top awards at the Gallup Inter-tribal Ceremonial and is a "must have" for serious collectors of contemporary Indian jewelry.